navigating-the-darkweb/navigating-the-darkweb/docs/chapter3_i2p.rst

    The applications listed below are not shipped with the i2pd service, but some have their equivalent features in i2pd (e.g., the address book also exists in i2pd), and you may also host your eepsite, as explained later.

-In I2P Router, applications are available from the “Applications” tab of the main screen.
+In I2P Router, applications are available from the **Applications** tab of the main screen.
 A complete list of I2P applications is available on GitHub [#]_.

 .. figure:: images/image77.png
    :width: 800